Skip to content

 • Our Radar risk assessment tool enables you to analyse human rights and environmental risks across your own and your suppliers’ operations.
 Compare risks across countries, sectors and individual work sites, to help you prioritise where to focus next.

-• The Sedex Self-Assessment Questionnaire asks suppliers to provide information about their work sites, operations, working conditions, and workers
+• The Sedex Self-Assessment Questionnaire asks suppliers to provide information about their work sites, operations, working conditions and workers.

 • Our data platform helps businesses to store, share and report on supply chain information.
-Suppliers can share data with several customers at once, and buyer companies can store information about all their direct suppliers in one place to simplify analysis and reporting
+Suppliers can share data with several customers at once, and buyer companies can store information about all their direct suppliers in one place to simplify analysis and reporting.

 Sedex perspective